Beatrice is a horror movie enthusiast who has absorbed countless movies throughout the horror subgenres.

 Overview Of Unfriended

-Unfriended, an American supernatural horror movie, was released in 2014 and is an absolute mess (according to myself anyway).
+Unfriended, an American supernatural horror movie, released in 2014 and an absolute mess.
+Well, in my opinion, at least.

-I want to make it very clear already that I dislike this movie to the extreme.
-Why I do will be covered in a bit.
+I want to make it very clear already that I hate this movie with a passion.
+Why this is my stance, I'll get to in a bit.

-Unfriended, unlike a lot of modern horror movies, takes a sort of turn from the very start of the movie.
+Unfriended, unlike a lot of modern horror movies, takes a sort of turn from the very beginning of the movie.
 The entire story is unfolded from the view of a computer screen.
-That's right, the entire movie is basically Team Viewer: The Movie, except you don't get to mess around with their computer.
+That's right, the entire movie is basically Team Viewer: The Movie, except you don't get to mess around with someone's computer.

 The Plot Of Unfriended

-Alright, this is actually quite simple to explain.
+Alright, the plot is surprisingly simple to explain:

 A bunch of teenagers harasses and eventually drive a girl they know to suicide.
 Being the assholes they are, they continue about their merry lives until one day, in a group Skype call (on the anniversary of her death, of course), an unknown user with no profile picture joins their video call.

 They soon find out that it is, in fact, the ghost of the girl they drove to an early death and she is content on getting revenge.
-It starts out with just fun and games but quickly turns into people getting "murdered".
-I'm not sure if I'd call it murder yet, though, as one of them just stares at a screen and another one gets his hand stuck in a blender.
+It starts out with some harmless fun and games but quickly turns into people getting "murdered".
+I'm not sure if I'd classify it as murder yet, though, as one of them just stares at a screen and another one gets his hand stuck in a blender.